How File Transfers between SFTP Clients and Servers Work

 Share:

-Before diving into how the file transfer happens, let’s review the differences between a server and a client, as shown in the following table:
+To use SFTP to transfer files, an SFTP client and an SFTP server are needed.
+So, before diving into how the transfer works, let’s quickly review some differences between a server and a client, as shown in the following table:

 Server Client